bradykelly/obsidian-dell/journals/betrayed/going-down.md

 So it seems it's Sue that doesn't trust me, because I've had large payments of money.
 # They were just two: a fucking pension payout and an investment that matured, for fucks goddammed sake!
 And I can prove it!
 # Otherwise I have had no, that means zero, income.

+Now it sounds like she suspects me of stealing things!
+I have been fucking genuine and happy about being friends with this woman, assuming she had accepted me as a friend.
+For suck's sake!
+I've loved having her around, and she's just tolerated a nuisance she doesn't trust!
+Just a fucking walking, breathing wallet is what I've been.
+Just because I fucking don't pass her strange standards for trustworthiness.